Upper Herbert Fast Facts

 Today, keen prospectors are attracted to the area, where they can still try their hand at gold and gemstone fossicking.

 The small towns of Mt Garnet and Innot Hot Springs, along with a few remnants of old mines, are almost all that remain of the earlier mining boom.

-These days, the region is home to remote-living graziers, known for their resilience and self-reliance, who provide beef cattle to domestic and international markets.
+These days, the Upper Herbert is home to remote-living graziers, known for their resilience and self-reliance, who provide beef cattle to domestic and international markets.

 Remarkably, Indigenous Australians survived and even thrived in this harsh landscape for many thousands of years.

 Today the Traditional Owners of the area still maintain a strong connection to this impressive country.

 The whole Wet Tropics region remains the home of a rich and enduring Aboriginal cultural heritage, with at least 17 Traditional Owner groups made up of more than 20,000 Rainforest Aboriginal people.
 Click on the Local Cultural Connections link for more information on the Traditional Owner groups and history for this Local Landscape.